 Why I support Guy’s Cancer

-Karen Robertson was treated for HER 2, an aggressive form of breast cancer at Guy's Cancer between May 2015 and March 2017.
+Karen Robertson was treated for HER 2, an aggressive form of breast cancer at Guy's Cancer between May 2015 and March 2017, which is why she's supporting Guy's Cancer at this year's Cancer Survivors' Day Celebration Walk.

 ‘Everything had been going smoothly until that day.
 Bringing up my children, Natalie and Leo, inspired me to train as a teacher and I loved my job as assistant head at a London primary school.
 Then I got cancer and my world was turned upside down.’